nonlinear/toolbox/README.md

 # toolbox

-Some tested-and-true tools for creative code (mostly p5js). [view wishlist](https://www.notion.so/Toolbox-wishlist-0c1faba79f9a42238cf56c79022bc3d8)
+Some tested-and-true tools for creative code (mostly p5js).

-## replaceString.js

-replaces one string with another ([example](https://www.nonlinear.nyc/replace/))

-1. define scope to watch. default is class `.replaceString`
-1. import `replaceString.js` on your code
-1. call it: `replaceString('initialString', 'finalString', 'target');` where:
-	1. `initialString` is the string you want to replace
-	1. `finalString` is the string you want to change it to
-	1. `target` is optional, in case you want to watch a different element (default: `.replaceString`)

-## Grid.js

-canvas grid
-column only, regular grid only
+Visit [nonlinear.nyc/toolbox](https://www.nonlinear.nyc/toolbox/) for the updated list.

 ## Install as a submodule